 - Federated identity configuration

-These omissions are intentional: the goal is to illustrate how each IAM binding approach is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how IAM bindings are wired, not provide drop-in access control modules.
 See the RestorePlanIamBinding resource reference for all available configuration options.

 Let's configure GCP GKE Backup Restore Plan IAM Bindings